victorpujolle/Master-thesis-pose_estimation/README.md

 **Introduction**

-This repository contain all the python code on which I will work for my internship in Postech.
-It is a three months intership in the robotic laboratory of Postech
+This repository contain all the python code for te first part of my master thesis in Kyutech, Japan.
+This is a Pose estimation applied same as my other repo : Stacked-hourglass-network-for-sementic-keypoints-detection but applied for an other object : a mug